Small Business Economics

 28 May 2018

 If you hope to have genuine success in your business than you need to become financially savvy.
-You must learn how to manage your money prudently and with the foresight to look down the road and anticipate unexpected needs.
+An expert from foxytrades advices that you must learn how to manage your money prudently and with the foresight to look down the road and anticipate unexpected needs.
 Many people, especially, dare I say it, women, are dismissive of this essential building block.
 In my observations, they adopt a cavalier approach relying on a spouse, or outsourcing this function entirely from the outset to a bookkeeper.
 It is not possible to master everything, but a business owner must to a degree be a jack of all trades and adopt a hands on approach to every aspect that will enable the business to survive and grow.
 Once you have a firm grasp on the basics than yes, you can outsource tedious and time consuming financial paperwork to a bookkeeper.
 It is fully within the reach of even the most creative person to become conversant in basic accounting and budgeting.

 So what are the basics of bookkeeping and cash flow management?